 - Fix Underlying heart disease

 Address any present underlying heart disease.
-Heart diuretics and medications may be used to boost heart function and treat heart failure.
+For example, heart diuretics and medications may be used to boost heart function and treat heart failure.

 This step is controversial.
-Until new studies discovered the use of human anti-clog drug, Plavix®, Aspirin has always been the go-to fix drug.
+Until new studies discovered using a human anti-clog drug, Plavix®, Aspirin has always been the go-to fix drug.

 Even when shock or heart failure does not occur or can be controlled, your pet still had a blood clot and a heart disease in the left side of the heart that could dislodge another embolism at any time.